-Student Orientation is designed to help new students transition into Diné College and obtain important college service information.
+Student Orientation is designed to help new students transition to Diné College and general college life.
 Freshman and transfer students are required to attend Fall or Spring orientation.
-The College's Bachelor Degree programs conduct separate orientation activities for its incoming cohorts.
+The College's Bachelor Degree programs have additional orientation activities.

+For more information, call the Student Success Centers in Tsaile or in Shiprock.
 Each center also conducts group student orientation per location, generally the same day as the Tsaile campus and Shiprock branch.
-For full contact information on center's new student orientation, you may contact your prospective campus site office (refer to phone listing under Academic Advising).
+For information on center student orientation, you may contact the main office (refer to phone listing above under Academic Advising).